 The Centers for Disease Control and Prevention (CDC) recommends flu vaccines for everyone 6 months and older, especially for pregnant women, people with chronic medical conditions, adults over the age of 50, and children under age 5.

-The seasonal flu vaccine is available at all Kaiser Permanente medical offices clinics.
-Get your flu vaccine when you're at a clinic for any other service, or just walk in between 8:30 a.m. and 5 p.m.
-Monday through Friday.
-Check the injection room hours at your clinic because some close during lunch.
+The seasonal flu vaccine is available at all Kaiser Permanente medical offices.
+Get your flu vaccine when you're at a medical center for any other service, or just walk in during regular business hours.
+Check the injection room hours at your medical center because some close during lunch.

-Most of the 2017-18 flu vaccine protects against the three influenza viruses that will be most common this year, and is reportedly well-matched to protect you.
+Most of the 2019-2020 flu vaccine protects against the three influenza viruses that will be most common this year.
 Some seasonal flu vaccines will protect against four flu viruses.
-The viruses in the vaccine can change each year based on international surveillance and scientists' estimations about which types and strains of viruses will circulate in a given year.
+The viruses in the vaccine can change each year based on international surveillance and scientists' estimations about which types and strains of viruses will circulate each year.

 Once you receive your vaccine, it takes about two weeks for it to begin protecting you.
 The vaccine will give you protection against the flu until it's time for a vaccination next fall.

 The CDC recommends you get your seasonal flu vaccine as soon as the vaccine is available.
-It's best to get vaccinated before December when flu season is typically at its peak.
-You can still get vaccinated throughout the flu season, which can begin as early as October and last as late as May.
+It's best to get vaccinated before December when flu season typically begins to intensify.
+You can still get vaccinated throughout the flu season, which can begin as early as September and last as late as May.

 During flu season, many different influenza viruses can circulate at different times and in different places.
-As long as flu viruses are still spreading in the community, vaccination can help protect you.
+If flu viruses are still spreading in the community, vaccination can help protect you.

-No, the flu vaccine will protect against influenza strains during the entire flu season.
-Studies show no benefit of receiving more than one dose of vaccine during a flu season, even among elderly persons with weakened immune systems.
+No, the flu vaccine will protect against influenza strains during the entire flu season, even among elderly persons with weakened immune systems.